-See our full list of Where to Go in 2015.
 The skeleton of the new Chicago Soho House once belonged to a belt factory—and though the space has been luxuriously renovated and fit with plush leather chairs, over 250 pieces of art, chandeliers, and beds with Egyptian cotton sheets, the hotel still nods to the West Loop neighborhood’s industrial history.
-Unlike other locations of this hip members-only club, Chicago’s Soho house offers some access to the public, winning over both guests and locals with its comfortable first floor and mezzanine areas, Cowshed spa, and eateries like as Chicken Shop, which specializes in free-range rotisserie chicken.
+Unlike other locations of this hip members-only club, Chicago’s Soho house offers some access to the public, winning over both guests and locals with its comfortable first floor and mezzanine areas, Cowshed spa, and eateries like Chicken Shop, which specializes in free-range rotisserie chicken.
 Soho House’s members are generally creative, open-minded types who prefer comfort over formality.
 Anyone, however, can book a hotel room—and with a room key comes all the perks afforded to members, like access to all restaurants, the gym (which features a professional boxing ring), a movie screening theater, and the swanky rooftop pool and bar.
-Rooms come in sizes tiny, small, medium, and medium plus, and are peppered with delights like china tea sets and crystal decanters.
+Rooms come in sizes tiny, small, and big, and are peppered with delights like china tea sets and crystal decanters.